sparcopen/opencon-dei-report/Contributing.md

 ## Give suggestions

-### Start a discussion topic, for more general concerns (rather than specific edits)
+### On Github start a discussion topic, for more general concerns (rather than specific edits)
 Do you see an issue in the report but would rather have us write the copy for it?
-Do you have a general concern that you'd like to raise publicly for discussion before we add it to the wiki?
-We encourage you to [**post a new Github Issue**](https://github.com/sparcopen/opencon-dei-report/issues).
+Do you have a general concern that you'd like to raise publicly for discussion before we add it to the report?
+We encourage you to [**post a new Github Issue**](https://github.com/sparcopen/opencon-dei-report/issues/new).
 How to do this:
 1. Make sure you have a Github account, and are logged in.
 2. Click on the [Issues tab](https://github.com/sparcopen/opencon-dei-report/issues).
 3. Post your comment or feedback as an Issue by clicking "New Issue" in the upper right hand corner.